 Opus Anglicanum - The Evelyn Thomas Database of Medieval English Embroidery

-Opus Anglicanum or "The Work of the English" is a term first found in documentary sources outside of England to refer to English embroidery of the thirteenth and fourteenth centuries.
-Characterized by underside couching, this work is of the highest quality and materials including gold and silver thread and was prized throughout Europe.
-Although the term was first used to refer to work up to the middle/end of the fourteenth century it is now widely applied to the succeeding two centuries as well and this database covers the time span up to the end of the sixteenth century.
+Opus anglicanum or "English work" is a term first found in documentary sources outside of England to refer to English embroidery of the thirteenth and fourteenth centuries.
+Characterized by underside couching, this work is of the highest quality and materials, including gold and silver thread, and was prized throughout Europe.
+Although the term was first used to refer to work up to the middle/end of the fourteenth century, it is now widely applied to the succeeding two centuries as well.
+This database includes work dated to the end of the sixteenth century.
 The term opus anglicanum is largely applied to liturgical paraphernalia but it originally included secular textiles as well.
 Much of what survives is fragmentary in nature; a substantial amount perished in the Reformation.